caseyanderson/SC3-RPiZeroW/GPIO/digital_input/digital_input.md

 * we have an additional argument: `--pin` is used to set the GPIO pin for the button. it defaults to `G16`, though here I am using `G13`
 * the button interface is handled via `gpiozero`.
 We create a button object and then check its value before entering the loop.
 The assumption is that it will be `False` most of the time
 * the loop handles two tasks: 1. check the current state of the button, and check to see if the current state is different than the previous state (stored at `prev_val`).
 If the current state of the button is `True` **and** is different than the `prev_val` we detect a button press and send a "play" message to `trigSynthDtrm.scd`
+* the last line of the while loop crucially contains a `sleep` statement: `sleep(0.05)`, causing the program to pause for an extremely short amount of time, preventing memory issues and randomly missed button presses